-Classifier provides information on the schema, i.e., description of the data.
+The classifier provides information on the schema, i.e., a description of the data.
 File types such as CSV, XML, JSON, etc., have different classifiers provided by AWS Glue.

 The data catalog is a storehouse of metadata.
 The reference sources and the targets used in the ETL jobs are stored in the AWS Glue Data Catalog tables.
 It categorizes the data and saves it in a Data Warehouse or Data Lake.
 The index to location and schema of the data present in the storehouse is contained by the data catalog and written in the container of tables.

 When there is a need to connect the data catalog to a particular table, the "connection" property is required.
 When the data source and the target are the same, there is no need to establish any connection.